-As reflected in the tables in Section 4.02, emissions from this source are of sufficient quantities as to qualify for a Class I operating permit.
-This source will be classified as a 'major source' of air pollution for Class I (Title V) operating permit purposes.
+As reflected in the table in Section 4.02.03, emissions from this source are of sufficient quantities as to qualify for a minor-NSR Construction permit.
+This source will be classified as an 'area' source of HAPs as it has the potential to emit both individual and combined HAPs in quantities less than the major source thresholds.

-The source will no longer be classified as a 'major source' of air pollution for 'Prevention of Significant Deterioration of Air Quality' (PSD) purposes.
+The source will not be classified as a 'major source' of air pollution for 'Prevention of Significant Deterioration of Air Quality' (PSD) purposes.
 In accordance with 40 CFR Part 52, §52.21(b)(1)(i)(a), a source is a 'major source' for PSD purposes if it emits (or has the potential to emit) a regulated pollutant in quantities greater than 100 tons/year AND if it falls into a listed category (refer to §52.21(b)(1)(i)(a)).
 For sources that do not fall into one of the listed categories, the PSD major source threshold is 250 tons/year pursuant to 40 CFR Part 52, §52.21(b)(1)(i)(b).
-The UNL East Campus boiler plant falls under one of the listed source categories found in 40 CFR Part 52, §52.21(b)(1)(i)(a), specifically 'fossil-fuel boilers (or combinations thereof) totaling more than 250 million British thermal units per hour heat input'.
-However, CP26-### limits emissions of all regulated air pollutants to less than 100 tons/year, thereby establishing the boiler plant as a 'nested' source within the larger UNL East Campus facility.
-As potential emissions are limited by a federally-enforceable requirement to less than PSD major source thresholds, the UNL East Campus boiler plant is a minor source for PSD purposes.
+The UNL East Campus Boiler Plant falls under one of the listed source categories found in 40 CFR Part 52, §52.21(b)(1)(i)(a), specifically 'fossil-fuel boilers (or combinations thereof) totaling more than 250 million British thermal units per hour heat input'.
+However, the requirements within this construction permit issuance will limit emissions of all regulated air pollutants to less than 100 tons/year, thereby establishing the UNL East Campus Boiler Plant as a minor source for PSD purposes.
 The remainder of the UNL East Campus facility, which does not fall under one of the listed source categories, does not have the potential to emit regulated air pollutants in excess of 250 tons/year.
-As such, the entire UNL East Campus will be classified as a minor source for the purpose of the PSD program.
+As such, the entire UNL East Campus will be classified as a minor source for the purposes of the PSD program, and the Boiler Plant will be classified as a 'nested' source within the larger UNL East Campus facility.